-Martin Luther King, Jr.’s Birthday is one of just ten federal holidays, celebrated in between New Year’s Day and Washington’s birthday.
+Martin Luther King, Jr.’s Birthday, celebrated in between New Year’s Day and Washington’s birthday, is one of just ten federal holidays.
 Many of us think of it as just another day off of work or school without realizing the contentious debate surrounding this holiday honoring one of the most famous civil rights leaders in American history.
 To this day, the debate rages on about how Martin Luther King Jr.’s legacy should be celebrated and remembered.

 Who was Martin Luther King Jr.?

 Martin Luther King Jr. was born on January 15, 1929 in Atlanta, Georgia.
 A precocious and intelligent student, King was accepted to Morehouse University at age 15.
 He graduate with a bachelor’s degree in sociology and then went on to the seminary, feeling that he was called to follow in the footsteps of his Baptist reverend father.
 In 1954 while finishing the dissertation for his PhD in systematic theology, Martin Luther King Jr. moved to Montgomery, Alabama to be the pastor at a local Baptist church.
 There, he became increasingly active in local protests against local Jim Crow laws that enforced segregation based on race.
 After Rosa Parks was arrested for refusing to give up her seat to a white man on a Montgomery bus, King led a year-long boycott against the city’s buses.
 This incident in particular helped him gain national notoriety and made him a central figure of the growing Civil Rights movement.

 King believed in nonviolent opposition and went on to organize millions of people to protest against racial segregation and oppression around the country.
 King was instrumental in the organization of the 1963 March on Washington, where he delivered his iconic “I Have a Dream” speech: